luamendonca00/luamendonca00/README.md

   ### :woman_technologist: About Me

-  I'm a student currently taking  my master thesis.<br>
+  I'm a student currently working on my master's thesis.<br>
   - 👀 I have a special interest in Mobile Development<br>
   - 🌱 I’m currently learning React Native and Node.js<br>
   - ⚡ I love music, programming, photography, games and hanging out with friends